zeld/psa-update/README.md

 $ psa-update
 ```

-This will interactively ask for vehicle VIN, check for available NAC/RCC/map updates, and extract updates to a USB flash drive.
+This will interactively ask for a VIN, check for available NAC/RCC/map updates, and extract updates onto a USB flash drive.

-Once copied to the USB drive, the update can be applied on the car infotainment system following stellantis instructions.
+Once copied to the USB drive, the update can be applied to the car infotainment system by following the official Stellantis instructions that are similar for all brand.

-For example for Peugeot:
+For example, for Peugeot:

 - [RCC instructions](https://web.archive.org/web/20220719220945/https://media-ct-ndp.peugeot.com/file/38/2/map-software-rcc-en.632382.pdf)
 - [NAC instructions](https://web.archive.org/web/20230602131011/https://media-ct-ndp.peugeot.com/file/38/0/map-software-nac-en.632380.pdf)

 ### Advanced usage

-The command line executable supports multiple arguments, refer to the help message for more information.
+The command line executable supports multiple options.
+Refer to the help message for more information.

 ```console
 $ psa-update --help